miketolbert/compliance-service/SIMPLIFIED_APPROACH.md

 - **Monolithic Core with Modular Components**:
   - Develop a monolithic application initially, with clearly defined modules for Compliance Service, Configuration Management, and Schema Transformation.
 This can be later refactored into microservices as the need arises.
 - **Tech Stack**:
-  - Use TypeScript, HTML5, CSS3 for the front-end with Vite for development.
   - Use Node.js for the back-end with PostgreSQL for data storage.
   - Deploy on a cloud platform like AWS, using cost-effective services (e.g., AWS RDS for PostgreSQL).